Skip to main content

 An Institute that inherits a legacy of success

 The IC3JM absorbed the academic staff, activities, programs and library of the former Center for Advanced Studies in Social Sciences (CEACS) of the Juan March Institute.
 The CEACS began its journey in 1987 and for more than 25 years offered a Master in Social Sciences for Spanish students and a four-year scholarship program for the completion of the Master and the development of a doctoral thesis.
-The CEACS turned to postdoctoral research, hiring doctors from the best universities to carry out research for three years.
-Researchers that have passed through CEACS include Noam Lupu (University of Wisconsin-Madison), Alex Kuo (Cornell University), Sabino Kornrich (Emory University), Luis de la Calle (CIDE, Mexico) and Anastasia Gorodzeisky (University of Tel Aviv) and Dídac Queralt (IPEG, Barcelona).
-The result of that program was the defense of 95 doctoral theses.
-The academic legacy and the intellectual culture of CEACS have found continuity in the IC3JM.

 95